York Buddhist Centre in an old three storey brick building. The venue for a guided meditation

 There are many different types of meditation, and generally they involve focusing the mind and focusing awareness.
 Easier said than done!

-Previous Experiences
+Previous Meditative Experiences

 I’d done an online guided meditation from YouTube previously, and been to a Gong Sound Bath, which was definitely meditative, but I’d never actually been in a room with people all meditating in the same way at the same time.
-Trying In Person Meditation was far more welcoming than I had realised it would be when I walked through the door.

-York Buddhist Centre
+York Buddhist Centre - Trying In-Person Guided Meditation

-I’d spotted the posters in the window of York Buddhist Centre advertising lunchtime meditations.
 They aren’t in the business of recruiting people to become Buddhist at the centre, although they are more than happy to help people who are looking for that.
-Instead, they are committed to sharing the wisdom of Buddha, and welcome people to come along and enjoy the benefits of their teachings.

-Exterior shop front of York Buddhist Centre
+Exterior shop front of York Buddhist Centre in York, a place for Trying In-Person Guided Meditation

 They are part of the Triratna Buddhist Community.
 Triratna was founded in London in 1968, and is committed to sharing Buddhism in a way that fits with the ever changing modern world.
 It is a global movement with practicing centres all over the world.